codemagic-ci-cd/codelabs/src/your-first-flutter-app-to-appstore/index.md

 > aside negative
 >
-> **Note:** The Bundle ID must be ***unique***, so make sure you pick a ID for your project that will be unique to it and not use the one used in examples here or that is created in the default Flutter app scaffold for you with the create command!
+> **Note:** The Bundle ID must be ***unique***, so make sure you pick an ID for your project that will be unique to it and not use the one used in examples here or that is created in the default Flutter app scaffold for you with the create command!
 A good recommendation is to use a reverse domain name, so if we have `codemagic.io` then we would use as the Bundle ID: `io.codemagic.classicCounter` for example.

 Per the instructions in the  [Flutter documentation](https://docs.flutter.dev/deployment/ios#register-a-bundle-id), you will first need to go to the Apple Developer site, login and begin the process of creating a new app identifier: